jonklein/Psh/TomToDo.md

 - Allow the inclusion of all instructions for a certain type using registered.type (e.g. registered.integer or registered.exec).
 - Implement Autosimplification function.
 Have Psh use Autosimplification after evolution.
 Autosimplify during reports.
 Make optional Autosimplification genetic operator.
 - Make all instructions lower case.
+- Implement input stack including the following instructions:
+1 input.index - Pops n off of the integer stack and pushes input[n] onto corresponding stack.
+If integer stack is empty, acts as a no-op.
+2 input.makeinputsN - Creates N instructions called 'input.in0', 'input.in1', ..., 'input.in(N-1)'
+3 input.inall - For all n in 0 to input.size, push input[n] onto the corresponding stack.
+4 input.inallrev - For all n in input.size to 9, push input[n] onto the corresponding stack.
+5 input.stackdepth - Puts size of stack on integer stack.

 Done Minor Changes
 ------------------